How does Rest Less make money

 Construction of the property began in 1701 and took over 100 years to complete.
 Dubbed one of the top 10 buildings everyone must visit in their lifetime by The Telegraph, Castle Howard is nothing short of impressive.

-From Lady L with Sophia Loren in 1965 and Brideshead Revisited in 1981, to ITV’s Victoria and Netflix’s hit show Bridgerton more recently, Castle Howard has appeared in both large and small scale productions.
+From Lady L with Sophia Loren in 1965 and Brideshead Revisited in 1981, to ITV’s Victoria and Netflix’s hit show Bridgerton, Castle Howard has appeared in both large- and small-scale productions.

 7. Clifton House, Belfast

 Clifton House is an 18th-century building in Belfast.
-It was originally built as a poor house which opened in 1774 by the Belfast Charitable Society – Belfast’s oldest charitable organisation.
+It was originally built as a poorhouse that opened in 1774 by the Belfast Charitable Society, Belfast’s oldest charitable organisation.
 For years, Clifton provided sanctuary to thousands of people from near and far.

-The house has an extensive archive dating back to the 1600s which tells the story of the development of Belfast and houses a vast collection of antiques and artefacts – some of which date back to 1774 when the Poor House first opened.
+The house has an extensive archive dating back to the 1600s that tells the story of the development of Belfast, and a vast collection of antiques and artefacts – some of which originate from 1774 when the Poor House first opened.

 There are also walking tours which follow in the footsteps of famous social activist, philanthropist, and abolitionist Mary Ann McCracken.
-McCracken has close family links to the Belfast Charitable Society and among many things fought for the rights of women and Belfast’s poor.
+McCracken has close family links to the Belfast Charitable Society and, among many other achievements, fought for the rights of women and the poor of Belfast.

 8. Plas Newydd House and Gardens, North Wales